-As March 15, 2022, the closing price of the Company's common shares in the PSE is at PhP1.00 per share.
+As of the latest practicable trading date, November 3, 2022, the closing price of the Corporation's common shares in the PSE is at PhP 1.00 per share.

-(2) Holders
+2. Holders

-As of December 31, 2021, there are approximately 433 holders of common shares of the Company.
+As of October 10, 2022, there are approximately 433 holders of the common shares of the Corporation.
+The Corporation has no other class of shares.

-The list of the top twenty (20) stockholders of the Company as recorded by Stock Transfer Service, Inc., the Company's stock transfer agent, is as follows:
+The list of the top twenty (20) stockholders of the Corporation as recorded by Stock Transfer Service Inc. (STSI), the Corporation's stock transfer agent, is as follows: